mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 **Edit (2023-06-19)**: A reader with more Nix experience [disagreed with my characterization here](https://news.ycombinator.com/item?id=36388114):

->Nix is not fast because it is stateful.
+> Nix is not fast because it is stateful.
 It is fast because it is functional and reproducible, which allows for caching without compromising correctness.

 That makes sense to me.
-I had understood Nix as having a concept of what state the system is currently in and calculating which tasks would bring the system to the desired state.
-It sounds like the more accurate explanation is that Nix doesn't exactly track state, but it caches incremental progress so it doesn't have to re-do everything the way that Ansible does.
+I thought Nix had a concept of the latest system state, which it could use to infer which tasks would bring the system to the desired state.
+It sounds like the more accurate explanation is that Nix doesn't exactly track "state," but it caches incremental progress.
+It doesn't so it doesn't have to re-do everything the way that Ansible does.

 ### Nix optimizes for local configuration